Goinza/Plugins-for-SRPG-Studio/Custom Unit Menu Window/$readme.txt

 2.2 - June 4, 2020
     - Added a option to select and check the data from the stats and growth sections.

+2.3 - August 11, 2020
+    - Fixed a bug that would crash the game when using a item of the Resurrection type.